fancyjimmy/custom-new-tab/README.md

 This is a Chrome Plugin for custom new Types

 ## Installation
 to install go to the extension tab and unpack the folder in which this project is in

+chrome://extensions

+or

+brave://extensions

 ## Usage
 to build it run